rakibhasan-0/yotei/git-guideline.md

 To continue with the rebase.
 Alternatively the developer could abort the rebase with the command

 `git rebase --abort`

+After the rebase, you should run:

+`git push origin <your branch>`

+It may be neccessary to append `-ff` to fast forward if your branch is behind.
+(I.e. if you get a message saying something about being behind, run `git push origin <your branch> -ff`)

 If the rebase was successful, a merge request should be sent using the gitlab website.
 The following template should be used when creating a new merge resuest via the website.
 - Title - `<branch_name: Short description of what was implemented>`